Blesmol/pfscf/README.md

 ```

 Required arguments:
-* `<config>`: The name of the config to use.
-The config defines what you can put on the chronicle and where it is put.
-Currently the only supported config is `pfs2`, so always use that value.
+* `<template>`: The name of the template to use.
+The template defines what you can put on the chronicle and where it is put.
+Currently the only supported template is `pfs2`, so always use that value.
 * `<infile>`: The name of the input PDF file.
 This should be a single-paged PDF file that contains a chronicle sheet from a Pathfinder Society scenario.
 And I'm currently relying on that the page in this file has the same dimensions as in the original PDFs.
 * `<outfile>`: The file to which the finished chronicle should be saved.